TKESuperDave/PayaServices/Authorization Gateway/Process.md

-## **Validation Handling**
-When the AuthGatewayCertification web method receives a request it will first validate your request XML Data Packet against the published XSD for your terminal.
-Each returned response will include a VALIDATION_MESSAGE element.
-If the request XML Data Packet successfully passes validation the RESULT child element of the VALIDATION_MESSAGE element will contain a value of “Passed”, but if the validation failed, the RESULT element will contain a value of “Failed”.
-These values can be coded into your host system for determining if a request passed or failed validation.
-The VALIDATION_MESSAGE element will also contain a SCHEMA_FILE_PATH element.
-The SCHEMA_FILE_PATH element will be present regardless of if the request XML Data Packet passed or failed validation and will include the full URI for the XSD that was used for validating the request XML Data Packet.
-In addition, if the RESULT element contains “Passed” then only the RESULT and SCHEMA_FILE_PATH elements will be present as child elements of the VALIDATION_MESSAGE.
-However, if the request XML Data Packet fails validation, and the RESULT element contains a value of “Failed”, then the VALIDATION_MESSAGE will contain one or more VALIDATION_ERROR elements.
-The VALIDATION_ERROR element will contain SEVERITY and MESSAGE elements that will detail exactly what failed in the request XML Data Packet as well as LINE_NUMBER and LINE_POSITION attributes that will define exactly where the validation error occurred.

-The host system should always check each response to make sure the RESULT child element of the VALIDATION_MESSAGE is set to “Passed”.
-If it is not, then there are validation errors and the transaction was not processed.
-The host system will have to correct any validation errors outlined in the VALIDATION_ERROR element(s) and then resubmit the request XML Data Packet.

 ## <a name="DataPacketXMLSpecification"></a>**Data Packet – XML Specification**
 The data packet is an XML string sent using the AuthGatewayCertification, ProcessSingleCheck, and ProcessSingleCheckWithToken web methods.
 The XML data packet must conform to the XSD specified in the Terminal Settings.
 The XML Template provided in the Terminal Settings can be used as a basis to create the Data Packet.